MajedElwardy/ACR360/README.md

 ## Citation
-To use the ACR360 dataset in published work, please cite the following paper:
+To use the ACR360 dataset in published work, please cite the following two papers:

 - Paper 1
 ```